mozilla-releng/relengdocs/how-to/releaseduty/desktop/staging-release.rst

 just ensure you are using the staging instance (https://shipit.staging.mozilla-releng.net).

-Unless you are specifically testing something to do with updates, it is recommended that you disable partials when submitting the release -- it is very, very tricky to get them working in staging, and is best avoided.
-If you *do* need partials, you must choose a version or versions that exist in Ship It dev, Balrog stage, as well as the *production* archive.mozilla.org server.
-There's a `helper script in the braindump repository <https://hg.mozilla.org/build/braindump/file/tip/releases-related/just-give-me-partials.sh>`__ that will help you find previous releases that meet this criteria (but it appears to not fully work these days...).
+Unless you are specifically testing something to do with updates it is common and acceptable to disable partials when submitting the release.
+If you are enabling updates take care to choose a version that is listed in all of: Ship It Stage, Balrog Stage, Stage archive (ftp.stage.mozaws.net).
+There's a `helper script in the braindump repository <https://hg.mozilla.org/build/braindump/file/tip/releases-related/just-give-me-partials.sh>`__ that can assist you with this.

 Once the staging releases are being triggered, it's highly recommended that at least a comment is being dropped to Sheriffs team